nsh87/hs616/questions_week_1.md

-Answer Questions 1 and 2 using the following scenario:
+Answer Questions 1 and 2 using this scenario:

 The following R code generates the image below.
 ```R